Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: MDM-GILS-RVND: The Hybrid Heuristic with Data Mining

+This subsection describes the hybrid heuristic with data mining proposed in this paper, called MDM-GILS-RVND, as it is based on the MDM-GRASP approach.
+It must be pointed out that an algorithm based on DM-GRASP approach and GILS-RVND, named DM-GILS-RVND, has also been developed in this work.
+Although its results over GILS-RVND were promising, the MDM-GILS-RVND achieved better performance compared to GILS-RVND and DM-GILS-RVND, both in terms of solution quality and time.
+Therefore, we omitted the results of DM-GILS-RVND in this work.

+In a classic MDM-GRASP algorithm, the data mining procedure is carried out several times throughout the algorithm execution based on the stability of the elite set.
+However, this idea cannot be directly applied to GILS-RVND, since only ten multi-start iterations were defined for it in Silva et al. (2012), which is an insufficient number of iterations to let the elite set becomes stable.
+It is worth saying that the MDM-GRASP approach was applied to heuristics that required 200, 500, and 1000 iterations, respectively reported in \cite{Barbalho2013} \cite{Plastino2014} and \cite{Guerine2016}, showing promising results when compared with DM-GRASP strategy.

+Different from the classic MDM-GRASP, the proposed MDM-GILS-RVND, the mining procedure is executed in the following moments: (a) after the first half multi-start iterations and (b) whenever the elite set is updated.
+Therefore, MDM-GILS-RVND is an algorithm composed of two main phases, a phase for storing the best visited solutions in a set (elite set), and a phase for using patterns extracted from the elite set into initial solutions to guide the local search phase for better solutions.
+Each phase of MDM-GILS-RVND executes a half of the total number of multi-start iterations of GILS-RVND.

-This section describes the first hybrid heuristic with data mining proposed in this work, which is named DM-GILS-RVND and is based on DM-GRASP strategy \cite{Ribeiro2006}.
-The DM-GILS-RVND is divided into two phases with half of the total number of iterations each, separated by the data mining process.
-In the first phase, which is identical to the original heuristic, the best solutions found are stored in the elite set $D$ of size $d$.
-A solution $s$ is eligible to be inserted into $D$ either $s$ is better than the worst solution of $D$, or $D$ is not full.
+In its first phase, which is identical to the original heuristic, the best visited solutions are stored in an elite set $D$ of size $d$.
+A solution $s$ is eligible to be included in $D$ either $s$ is better than the worst solution of $D$, or $D$ is not full.
 Also, $D$ does not allow identical solutions.
-After the first phase, the data mining process is performed and outputs a set of patterns $P$ with support greater or equal to a given minimum support $sup_{min}$.
-Then, the second phase uses, at each iteration, a pattern $p$ from $P$ to construct an initial solution by means of a hybrid constructive procedure.
-At the end, the best solution found is returned.
+Then, the second phase executes, at each iteration, a data mining process in order to generate a list of patterns $P$ when $D$ has been updated.
+A pattern $p \in P$ is then used to construct an initial solution by means of a hybrid constructive procedure.
+In this phase, solutions visited in the local search can also be included in $D$.
+After the end of the second phase, the best solution found is returned.